Cyberes/ha-mail-and-packages-2/README.md

 # ha-mail-and-packages-2

-_Home Assistant integration giving you a quick summary of what Amazon is delivering today._
+_Home Assistant integration giving you a quick summary of what is being delivered today._

 Uses [alexdlaird/amazon-orders](https://github.com/alexdlaird/amazon-orders) to fetch order delivery dates instead of parsing an IMAP inbox.
 It runs on an external server (it's not a Home Assistant integration) and sends data via MQTT